Husein-Abdi/Husein-Abdi/README.md

 I work mostly with Laravel and React, and I like keeping things clean, fast, and maintainable.

 I’m comfortable across the stack — from crafting responsive UIs to deploying full-featured backend systems.
-I also take care of performance, deployment, and infrastructure when needed.
+I handle performance, deployment, and infrastructure as a regular part of my workflow.

 ---